adarwoo/cyclo/README.md

 The PCB can be done as a single or double sided !
 Cyclo has been designed with an old Cadsoft Eagle (v7.x) using a non-profile licence.
 Since, CadSoft was acquired by Autodesk, but the files remain compatible with the latest version of Eagle.
+Given the size of the PCB, the free edition is enough.

 I have added the .brd and .sch which must PCB house will take.
 If you plan on making the PCB yourself - you will need a production method which can achieve